Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Geforce GTX 780 should theoretically be quite a bit superior to the GeForce 8800 GTS (G80) 320MB in general. (explain)
+Memory BandwidthTheoretically, the Geforce GTX 780 should be much faster than the GeForce 8800 GTS (G80) 320MB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison